Operation Blue Star: 2 June

 The army had already sealed the international border from Kashmir to Ganga Nagar, Rajasthan.
 At least seven divisions of troops were deployed in villages of Punjab.
 The soldiers began taking control of the city of Amritsar from the paramilitary.
 A young Sikh officer posing as a pilgrim was sent in to reconnoitre the temple.
 He spent an hour in the complex noting defensive preparations.
 Plans were made to clear vantage points occupied by militants outside the complex before the main assault.
 Patrols were also sent to study these locations.

 As the Indian army was sealing off exits out of Amritsar, it continued to allow pilgrims to enter the temple complex.
 All outgoing trains from Amritsar had left by noon and other trains were cancelled.
 The CRPF outside the temple had been replaced by the army who were taking into custody any visitors leaving the temple.
 A pilgrim who survived the assault stated that he did not leave the temple because of the detention of visitors by the army.

 By nightfall media and the press were gagged and rail, road and air services in Punjab were suspended.
-Foreigners and NRIs were denied entry.
-General Gauri Shankar was appointed as the Security Advisor to the Governor of Punjab.
+Foreigners and non-resident Indians were denied entry.
+General Gauri Shankar was appointed as security advisor to the Governor of Punjab.
 The water and electricity supply was cut off.
+There were no warnings to civilians nor plans to evacuate them to limit casualties; rather, shoot-on-sight commands had been given to the army, whose quarantine would stop all rail, road, and foot traffic in Punjab by the next day.